nanu-c/RePhone_Create_Kit_Source_Code/readme.txt

 ## Scriven42's Modified RePhone Kit Create Source Code

 -Added a keyboard to type new messages, not just send pre-written canned messages.
+-Changed the "no sim" background to C_PURPLE as a marker.

 ---